-Then one day, she can't even remember how many weeks had passed, the message said that the number's not in service.
+Then one day, she couldn't even remember how many weeks had passed, the message said that the number was not in service.
 She emailed Quinn asking about it.
-She waited and waited but there's no reply.
-She even took a train to New Haven one day, skipping all her classes, but found out that Quinn had moved out of her dorm.
+She waited and waited but there was no reply.
+She even took a train to New Haven, skipping all her classes, but found out that Quinn had moved out of her dorm.
 So she walked around the campus, hoping that by some miracle she would bump into Quinn, but as the night fell, everything felt pointless and she took the night train back to NYC.
-One day, Kurt said something that she already knew for a while but tried hard to ignore it, but having him voicing it out loud, making it all real.
+Then one day, Kurt said something that she already knew for a while but tried hard to ignore it, but having him voicing it out loud, making it all real.
 Kurt said that maybe Quinn didn't want to be found.

 For months and months, Rachel went through ranges of emotions.
-At first she was worried, then she's angry, then she's back to being worried and sad, then she wondered if it's something that she did, then she's back to being angry.
+At first she was worried, then she was angry, then she was back to being worried and sad, then she wondered if it was something that she did, then she was back to being angry.
 She stayed angry for a long time, but over time, she let it go.
 She busied herself with classes, auditions, and Derrick.

 *** Back to the Present ***

 The apartment was so quiet, both of them were reminiscing the past.
 There were lots of questions that hadn't been answered but none were willing to ask.
 Maybe those were questions for another day.
 The awkward moment was saved by Rachel's phone.

 After Rachel hung up, she said, "Hey, my agent just reminded me about an album launch that I have to attend tonight, it's produced by my album producer too.
 So I have to mingle and make contacts with the industry people.
 Would you like to come along?"

 "Erm … sorry Rachel, I can't tonight.
 I have a dinner party at a friend's place."